-All other terms and conditions of the Agreement shall remain in full force and effect.
-In the event of any conflict between the terms and conditions of this Amendment and the terms and conditions of the Agreement, this Amendment shall prevail.
+[remainder of this Amendment and the terms and conditions of the Agreement, this Amendment shall prevail. page intentionally left blank]

-IN WITNESS WHEREOF, this Amendment to the Agreement is hereby executed by an authorized representative of each party hereto as of the dates set forth below.
+IN WITNESS WHEREOF, each of the undersigned has caused this Amendment Supplement to be executed and delivered by a duly authorized officer on the Agreement is hereby executed by an authorized representative of each party hereto date first above written.